 Several airports, hotel chains, restaurants and cafes have already installed free wireless charging stations.

-Wireless chargers are clearly here to stay—and pretty soon, traditional charging options will be completely obsolete.
+Wireless chargers are clearly here to stay—in no time, traditional charging options will be obsolete.